2025 Ladies European Tour

-The 2025 Ladies European Tour is a series of golf tournaments for elite female golfers from around the world.
-The tournaments are sanctioned by the Ladies European Tour (LET).
+The 2025 Ladies European Tour was a series of golf tournaments for elite female golfers from around the world.
+The tournaments were sanctioned by the Ladies European Tour (LET).

 Changes for 2025

 Tournaments

 The Australian swing with Women's NSW Open and Australian Women's Classic continued, with a third tournament, the Australian WPGA Championship, added in Queensland.

 Events in Belgium and Tenerife returned to the schedule, while the Magical Kenya Ladies Open dropped out.
 The AIG Women's Open will be held in Wales for the first time.

 The Ladies Italian Open and one additional event remained unconfirmed at the time of release of the rest of the schedule.
 Confirmed, it would bring the number of events to 30 across 20 countries.

 Purses

-The Aramco Team Series was renamed the PIF Global Series and saw a purse increase from $1m to $2m.
+The Aramco Team Series was renamed the PIF Global Series and events saw a purse increase from $1m to $2m.

 Schedule

 The table below shows the 2025 schedule.